temporalio/documentation/docs/java-implementing-activities.md

 To indicate that an activity should not be completed upon its method return, call `Activity.doNotCompleteOnReturn()` from the original activity thread.
 Then later, when replies come, complete the activity using [ActivityCompletionClient](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/client/ActivityCompletionClient.html).
-To correlate activity invocation with completion, use either `TaskToken` or workflow and activity Ids.
+To correlate activity invocation with completion, use either `TaskToken` or Workflow and activity Ids.

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {